dmella2/UsdaVisualization/README.md

 # UsdaVisualization
-The idea of this project is to implement data visualization using the USDA different reports.
+The idea of this project is to implement data visualization using the USDA different reports (Currently not functional).

 STEP 1.
 WASDE REPORTS.